jmuller3140/storage-blog/content/blog/ai-and-work/index.md

 ---

 ## The Diagnosis
 SaaS (software as a service), the categorical Silicon Valley darling is about to go through a giant upheaval.
 It is already happening.
 Dev jobs are either being offshored or companies are hiring via contract only and the glory days of getting paid 6 figs for an overpaid CRUD engineering gig will be a thing of the past in a couple years.
-Salesforce decided to notoriously decided to not hire any Software Engineers this year.
+As a recent example,Salesforce decided to notoriously decided to not hire any Software Engineers this year.
 See article [here](https://www.salesforceben.com/salesforce-will-hire-no-more-software-engineers-in-2025-says-marc-benioff/).

 Companies are now starting to realize their only real moat was sales connections or tech execution.
-Tech famously does not have an IP regulatory regime that prevents companies from copying functionality or features which is causing both breakneck innovation but now due to AI, this is causing labor commoditization.
+Tech famously does not have an IP regulatory regime that prevents companies from copying functionality or features which resulted in breakneck innovation, but due to AI this is causing labor commoditization.

-And the commoditzation will seemingly continue.
+And the commoditzation will seemingly continue and the tech roles will be reduced.

 Even PG is getting blown away.
 <blockquote class="twitter-tweet">